IGBB/PAST/shiny.md

 shiny::runApp('path/to/folder/with/shiny/app.R')
 ```

 PAST Shiny can also be run through RStudio.
 If `app.R` is opened in RStudio, RStudio detects that PAST Shiny is an R Shiny application and provides a "Run App" button at the top of the editor.
+PAST Shiny works best with RStudio 1.2 or higher, as an error in RStudio's browser prevents the results from being downloaded as a ZIP archive.